Starring Henry Fonda, Richard Widmark, Anthony Quinn, Dorothy Malone, Dolores Michaels, DeForest Kelly

-With today’s climate of mistrust and the apparent gulf of recent history that separates police and our black community heavy on my mind, I watched, or rewatched rather, Edward Dmytryk’s little seen western classic, Warlock.
+With today’s climate of mistrust of law enforcement and the apparent gulf of recent history that separates police and the black community on my mind, I watched, or rewatched rather, Edward Dmytryk’s little-seen western classic, Warlock.
 Though his credits cross into all corners of genre fare, the director is probably best known for his film noirs; Crossfire or Murder, My Sweet for example.
 B pictures.
 Mysteries.
 Crime stories.
 Films that depict and stylize their urban setting and characters.
 I believe it’s an urban sensibility that Dmytryk brings to Warlock, and that makes it so unique despite familiar trappings.
 Through a slight spin on the archetypal outlaw heroes coming to the rescue of a beleaguered town narrative, Dmytryk probes the complicated symbiotic nature of society’s need for authority and its resentment towards that same authority.

 The second key male figure is Johnny Gannon, a young delinquent, played by Richard Widmark, who actually received first billing.
 I find this significant, in that it establishes whose perspective we are meant to engage with.
 All three of the male protagonists share close to the same screen time, but instead of the town saviors, we are asked to view a member of the outlaw gang, who feels guilty for his way of life, as the hero.
 Gannon’s a young man who’s fallen in with the wrong crowd.
 This characterization points to the urban sensibility of Dmytryk I spoke of earlier.